Analytic non-abelian Hodge theory: The Betti, de Rham and harmonic functors on Banach algebras

 in the category of pro-Banach $k$-algebras.
 Since $\N_1$ is countable, $k[\Gamma]^{\an}:= \Lim_n k[\Gamma]^{\wedge_n}$ is a Fr\'echet algebra.

 Applying the proof of Lemma \ref{freeprorep}, we have shown that

 for all Banach algebras $A$.
-Since any Fr\'echet algebra $A$ can be expressed as an inverse limit $A= \Lim_i A_i$ of Banach algebras, it follows that the same isomorphism holds for all Fr\'echet algebras, so the functor is representable in Fr\'echet algebras. \end{proof}
+Since any m-convex Fr\'echet algebra $A$ can be expressed as an inverse limit $A= \Lim_i A_i$ of Banach algebras, it follows that the same isomorphism holds for all such algebras, so the functor is representable in m-convex Fr\'echet algebras. \end{proof}

 \begin{proposition} Given a finitely generated group $\Gamma$, the functor